Respect for Marriage Act doesn’t revoke tax-exempt status for churches against same-sex marriage

 In the weeks leading up to the legislation’s passage, some people online have claimed that the RFMA allows the Internal Revenue Service (IRS) to revoke the tax-exempt status of churches that don’t allow same-sex marriages.

-A VERIFY viewer on TikTok also asked the team about the bill’s provisions regarding churches’ tax-exempt status.
+A VERIFY viewer on TikTok also asked the team about the legislation's provisions regarding churches’ tax-exempt status.

 THE QUESTION